HUMBO: Bridging Response Generation and Facial Expression Synthesis: Conclusions

 \section{Conclusions}

-In this paper, we introduce a new multimodal task which aims to generate natural language sentences and simultaneously synthesize corresponding facial expression.
+In this work, we present HUMBO, a system aiming at generating dialogue responses and simultaneously synthesize corresponding visual expressions on faces for better multimodal interaction.
+HUMBO can let users determine the appearances of virtual assistants by a single image, and generate coherent emotional utterances and facial expressions on the user-provided image.
 To bridge these two problem, we further propose to model the shared semantics of the two modalities by emotion signals.
-Furthermore, a dataset preparation strategy and a training framework are also introduced.
-The proposed concept is a new research direction of multimodal dialogues and also an ultimate step towards more human-like interfaces of virtual assistants.
+This is not only a brand new research direction but more importantly, an ultimate step toward more human-like virtual assistants.